 The Tsar Cannon is a unique item of the Kremlin’s artillery collection.

 It was created in 1586 in Moscow's Cannon Court by eminent Russian cannon-caster Andrei Chokhov on the order of Tsar Feodor Ioannovich, the sovereign ruler of All Great Russia.
-The Tsar Cannon is located on the west side of Ivanov Square, between the Ivan-the-Great Bell-Tower and the Twelve Apostles' Church.
+The Tsar Cannon is located at the west side of Ivanovskaya Square, between the 'Ivan the Great' Bell Tower and the Twelve Apostles' Church.

 The Tsar Cannon has never shot.
 Mostly of symbolic impact, it was never used in a war.

-In 1960, when the Palace of Congresses (now it is named the Kremlin's State Palace) was under construction, the building of the Armoury Chamber (architect I. Yegotov) was dismantled.
-The old cannons were transferred to the Arsenal’s building.
+In 1960, when the Palace of Congresses (now it is called the State Kremlin Palace) was under construction, the building of the Armoury Chamber (architect I. Yegotov) was dismantled.
+The old cannons were transferred to the Arsenal building.
 Later the Tsar Cannon was fixed on its present-day place.
-The Tsar Cannon, its base and cannonballs were renovated in 1970s.
+The Tsar Cannon, its base and cannonballs were renovated in the 1970s.